sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

          3. Python Interpreter With The Loaded Environment
          4. Conclusion

-## 023_Python Modules
+## 023_Modules

-1. Python Module
+1. Introduction

-2. Difference Between Module, Package and Library
+2. Module vs Package vs Library

-3. Create a Module
+3. Creating a Module

-4. Use a Module
+4. Using a Module

 5. Variables in Module